 Charity and community work

 The Sixth Form aims to raise money through various events and activities for local, national and international charities.
-The Senate organises charity events ranging from quizzes, cake sales and even bad hair days!
+Our Student Leaders organise charity events ranging from quizzes, cake sales and even bad hair days!
 A highlight of the year is the annual ‘Raising and Giving’ week prior to the Christmas holidays.
 Sixth Form students organise a whole host of activities involving members of our School community.
-Popular events include the ‘Christmas Fayre’ and the ‘Teacher Discomfort’ event.
+Popular events include the ‘Christmas Fayre’ and the popular ‘Teacher Discomfort’ event.

 Students are also keen to get involved in the community, helping local charities to run projects in the local area.
-There are a whole host of volunteering opportunities available, many of our students help out on a regular basis with local nursery schools and homes for the elderly.
-Other students will get involved in the main school through mentoring younger students, running sports clubs and helping pupils with the paired reading programme.
+There are a great range of volunteering opportunities available, many of our students help out on a regular basis with local nursery schools and homes for the elderly.
+Other students will get involved in the main school and our feeder primary schools through mentoring younger students, running sports clubs and helping pupils with the paired reading programme.

-All students within their time in Sixth Form will take part in a work experience placement linked to their intended career pathway.
-The placement provides students with valuable life skills, gain knowledge and experience on real life projects in preparation for university or future career.
+All students within their time in Sixth Form will have the opportunity to take part in a work experience placement linked to their intended career pathway should they wish.
+Work Placements provide students with valuable life skills, gaining knowledge and experience on real life projects in preparation for University or their future career.